Generic Name: Tamoxifen Tablets (ta MOX i fen)

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
+Read it again each time this medicine (tamoxifen tablets) is refilled.
 If you have any questions about this medicine (tamoxifen tablets), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Tamoxifen Side Effects

 - Dosage Information

 - Drug Interactions

 - Drug class: hormones/antineoplastics